Fede112/nanostring/README.md

 Pkg.add("RCall")
 ```

-R packages are installed automatically when running the script.
+R packages are installed automatically when running the script /RScript/installLibs.r

 ## Usage
 To launch the application open a terminal and from the directory of the repository run the following command: